alastairreid/RelatedWork/_notes/swarm-verification.md

 title: Swarm verification
 ---

-*[Todo: need to go back to [holzmann:ieeetse:2011] that introduced the term and check that all the things I say below are "swarm" verification specifically and not just "parallel verification".]*

-Splitting a verification problem into pieces that can be tackled in parallel.
+Splitting an automated verification problem into pieces that can be tackled in parallel using a diverse set of configurations so that they can explore the search space more quickly and thoroughly.
-In particular, largely automatic techniques that exploit some parameter and invoke multiple copies of the verifier with different parameter values and with little/no overlap in what each instance is checking.
+In the [original paper][holzmann:ieeetse:2011], the different runs were overlapping and there was some probablity of duplicated effort.

+I think that a part of the benefit comes from increased search velocity early in a run so a small number of runs exploring different parts of the search space will have higher coverage.

+- The Swarm Verification paper ([holzmann:ieeetse:2011]) is interested in finding violations by maximizing coverage within some time limit and runs multiple diverse copies of the problem: using random seeds, different parameters to heuristics, etc. to achieve diversity.

 - In [bounded model checking] of hardware, I have seen this done by varying the bounds. in a so-called "B swarm".